 These days, you can find all sorts of variations to the classic shrimp and grits recipe–especially in Charleston, South Carolina–and I’ve never tasted any of them that I didn’t enjoy.
 For this one, though, I’m sticking to more of a classic version.
 It’s a hearty dish that highlights the shrimp, of course, combined with the creamy texture of cheese grits to create a recipe that is out of this world.

-Southern Style Shrimp and Grits Recipe
+Easy Shrimp Grits Recipe

 Here’s how I like to make mine.